sigcnl/sigcnl.github.io/cnl2016speakers.md

 Philipp is the head of the Semantic Computing Group at Bielefeld University.
 He is also affiliated with the Cognitive Interaction Technology Excellence Cluster.
 Before joining the University of Bielefeld, he was an assistant professor at Delft University of Technology (2008-2009) and a postdoctoral researcher at the Institute AIFB of Universität Kalsruhe (TH).
 Philipp is mainly interested in topics at the intersection between knowledge representation and text processing including: text mining, computational semantics, information retrieval, question answering, ontology learning, ontology localization, etc. He is editorial board member of the Semantic Web Journal.

-More information can be found on her [webpage](http://www.sc.cit-ec.uni-bielefeld.de/index.php?id=43)
+More information can be found on his [webpage](http://www.sc.cit-ec.uni-bielefeld.de/index.php?id=43)